-The Agency for Healthcare Research and Quality (AHRQ) has issued its Patient Safety Morbidity and Mortality Report.
-You can read the report below.
+The Agency for Healthcare Research and Quality (AHRQ) has issued its latest Patient Safety Morbidity and Mortality Report.
+You can read the latest AHRQ Patient Safety Morbidity and Mortality Report below.

 Debriefing is an important strategy for learning about and making improvements in individual, team, and system performance.
 It is one of the central learning tools in simulation training and is also recommended after significant clinical events.
 This updated PSNet primer includes an overview of common debriefing methodologies and phases, geared toward health care professionals new to clinical debriefing.

 Culture Clash No More: Integration and Coordination of Disease Treatment and Palliative Care